Michel Berger

-Michel Berger (born Michel Jean Hamburger; 28 November 1947 – 2 August 1992) was a French singer and songwriter.
-He was a leading figure of France's pop music scene for two decades as a singer; as a songwriter, he was active for such artists as his wife France Gall, Françoise Hardy or Johnny Hallyday.
+Michel Jean Hamburger (28 November 1947 – 2 August 1992), known professionally as Michel Berger, was a French singer and songwriter.
+He was a figure of France's pop music scene for two decades as a singer.
+As a songwriter he wrote for artists such as his wife France Gall, Françoise Hardy or Johnny Hallyday.
 He died of a heart attack at age 44.